ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-formatted-text.md

 #### Other ways to provide a formatting function

 1. setting the formatting function as a property on a column element.
+2. registering a formatter with Nimble using a unique string name and then configuring the column to use that formatter by an attribute (described in more detail [in Milan's comment](https://github.com/ni/nimble/pull/1054#discussion_r1136319757))
-2. setting an [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat) object as a property on a column element.
+3. setting an [`Intl.NumberFormat`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat) object as a property on a column element.

-Both of these require JS code which finds a specific column element and configures it.
+All of these require JS code which finds a specific column element and configures it.
 This is difficult to achieve in Blazor.

 #### Use `table-column-text`